 This issue closes the first decade of the Journal of Character Education, and the first year of its transition to its new title (from Journal of Research in Character Education) and broader focus.
 It also marks a return to the standard format of a set of submitted manuscripts.

-In the forthcoming issue (Volume 10 Number 2), we have a collection of four scholarly submitted papers, one invited practitioner article, and one submitted response to the prior themed issue.
+We have a collection of four scholarly submitted papers, one invited practitioner article, and one submitted response to the prior themed issue.

 - Oppenheimer and colleagues report on a middle school intervention designed to build character strengths.